Mariana Verkerk: Television

 In 2005, Mariana became the Posing Coach and a jury member for Scandinavia's Next Top Model, and later for Norway's Next Top Model, Benelux Next Top Model, and Holland's Next Top Model.
 During that time, she also appeared in other Dutch programs such as Atlas and ‘Jouw vrouw/Mijn vrouw VIPS’.

 Expeditie Robinson a.k.a.
 Dutch Survivor

 Mariana joined the show for the 20th anniversary, which took place in the Philippines in 2019.
 In 20 Mariana competed in the All-Star edition of Expeditie Robinson which aired in the spring of 2022.
-Mariana was a semifinalist in both seasons.
+Mariana was a semi-finalist in both seasons.

 The Model Convention

-Her role as a judge and coach in Hollands Next Top Model made Mariana the ‘Queen of the Catwalk’ in The Netherlands.
-She received hundreds of messages a day from boys and girls who wanted to become a model.
-This is how the idea of The Model Convention was born in 2008.
-The Model Convention brings agencies such as Women, Wilhelmina, Ford Models USA, Donna Models Tokyo, Storm London, and many more together in Amsterdam.
-Undiscovered talent can attend the event for an opportunity to be scouted by one of the agencies.
-The Model Convention takes place once a year at the ‘Huishoudbeurs’.
+Mariana's role as a judge and coach on Hollands Next Top Model earned her the nickname 'Queen of the Catwalk' in The Netherlands.
+Inspired by the numerous messages she received from aspiring models, Mariana founded The Model Convention in 2008.
+The event, held once a year at the 'Huishoudbeurs' in Amsterdam, brings together prestigious modeling agencies like Women, Wilhelmina, Ford Models USA, Donna Models Tokyo, and Storm London, among others.
+The convention offers a platform for undiscovered talent to be scouted by these agencies and pursue modeling opportunities.